hansemannn/titanium-bluetooth/README.md

 Summary
 ---------------
-Ti.Bluetooth is an open source project to support the iOS CoreBluetooth framework in Titanium Mobile.
+Ti.Bluetooth is an open source project to support the Bluetooth in Titanium Mobile.
-For the Android version of this module, please check [miga/ti.bluetooth](https://github.com/m1ga/ti.bluetooth).

 Requirements
 ---------------
 - Titanium Mobile SDK 6.0.0.GA or later
-- iOS 7.1 or later
+- iOS 7.1 / Android 4.0.0 or later
 - Xcode 8.0 or later

 Download + Setup